ManageIQ/kubeclient/README.md

 If you use `Kubeclient::Config`, all gem versions released before 2022 could return incorrect `ssl_options[:verify_ssl]`, endangering your connection and cluster credentials.
-See [latest CHANGELOG.md](https://github.com/ManageIQ/kubeclient/blob/master/CHANGELOG.md) for details and which versions got a fix.
+See https://github.com/ManageIQ/kubeclient/issues/554 for details and which versions got a fix.
-Open an issue if you want a backport to another version.

 ## Installation